DeanoBurrito/northport/docs/kernel/HighLevelOverview.md

 Next the kernel core is setup, things like an interrupt controller and its routing (idt on x86).
 Other platform specific stuff goes on here, like finding/parsing ACPI tables.
 The scheduler data is also initialized here, although it isnt started until after the other cores have joined the kernel in long mode.

-The finish the first stage of the kernel init, all the other cpu cores are started and progress to 64-bit long mode.
+To finish the first stage of the kernel init, all the other cpu cores are started and progress to 64-bit long mode.
 Then all cores setup their core local data structures (on x86: tss, gdt.
 Idt is actually shared between all cores), and respective interrupt controllers.
 The scheduler timer is setup (on x86: lapic timer), interrupts are enabled and the kernel enters its second stage: init, but with multitasking.

 ### Threaded Init